 Another technique impersonators often use is copying the entire design of established company websites.
 Unaware customers are led to these fraudulent websites through search engines, social media ad campaigns, or emails.

-A common form of business identity theft is implementing a brand’s logo or name in emails sent by impersonators to employees.
+One of the common examples of business identity theft is implementing a brand’s logo or name in emails sent by impersonators to employees.
 By doing so, fraudsters seek to get a company’s banking information.
 This type of information can be used for financial frauds like obtaining loans, credit lines or credit cards in the company’s name.

 Criminals might also steal your business name or logo and register it as an official trademark.
 In the aftermath, they claim a ransom for releasing the trademarked business identity.